-Call reluctance in sales and cold calling is an emotional response centered around hesitation, avoidance, or fear of calling a prospect, most often at the start of the relationship.
+Call reluctance in sales and cold calling is an emotional response centered around hesitation, avoidance, or fear of cold calling a prospect, most often at the start of the relationship.
 Studies show it tends to work as a social disease leaving those dealing with it in an emotionally uncomfortable state.

 In The Psychology of Sales Call Reluctance, Dudley and Goodson, authors and co-founders of Behavioral Sciences Research Press shared that, “sales call reluctance single-handedly accounts for over half of all failures in one of the largest professions in the world.”
 Their studies show: